 People who saw this on Facebook or Twitter would likely click on that.

 This is a mistake that many small-scale bloggers make.

-If you have a large social media presence, then articles such as the one above will get traffic when posted.
+If you have a large social media presence, then articles like the one above will get traffic when posted.

 But what happens a week later?
 Or two weeks later?

-Because the article is not addressing an answer that people are searching for!
+Because the article is not addressing the answer that people are searching for!